Application and Fee

 - Couples wishing to be married in Ontario must complete a marriage licence application form, signed by both parties to the marriage.

-- The application form must be submitted in person by the Applicant and/or Joint Applicant with the appropriate and original identification (listed below), to the Clerks Department at Burlington City Hall, 426 Brant Street.
+- The application form must be submitted in person by the Applicant and/or Joint Applicant with the appropriate and original identification (listed below), to the Service Burlington Counter at Burlington City Hall, 426 Brant Street.

 - A licence fee of $145.00 is payable at the time of application processing.
 Payment can be made by cash, VISA, Mastercard or debit card (cheques will not be accepted).